-Our websites may contain links to other websites operated by third parties.
-We make no representations or warranties in relation to the privacy practices of any third party website and we are not responsible for the privacy policies or the content of any third party website.
-Third party websites are responsible for informing you about their own privacy practices.
+Our website may contain links to other websites or applications operated by third parties.
+We make no representations or warranties in relation to the privacy practices of any third party website or application and we are not responsible for the privacy policies or the content of any third party website or application.
+Third party websites or applications are responsible for informing you about their own privacy practices.

 We will treat your requests or complaints confidentially.
 Our representative will contact you within a reasonable time after receipt of your complaint to discuss your concerns and outline options regarding how they may be resolved.
 We will aim to ensure that your complaint is resolved in a timely and appropriate manner.

 85 William Street